JuliaHealth/PubChemCrawler.jl/docs/src/index.md

 - No more than 5 requests per second
 - No more than 400 requests per minute
 - No longer than 300 second running time per minute
-- Requests made via REST (the API targeted by this package) time out after 30s.
-There seems to be some caching, though, so sometimes it works to just resubmit the request.
+- Requests made via REST time out after 30s.
+The PUG XML interface does not have this limitation.
+For substructure searches, [`query_substructure_pug`](@ref) is recommended.

-The latter constraint is worth a bit of thought.
-Substructure search requests can sometimes generate hundreds of thousands of hits, and asking for lots of different properties for many different compounds can prolong the request beyond the timeout limit.
-One recommendation is to pursue a "staged" approach, where you first request just a few simple properties (e.g., `MolecularFormula` rather than the full `SMILES` string) and use that information to narrow the list of candidates.
-With a smaller list, it becomes feasible to request more detailed information.

 ## Getting started